 Outlook.com Daily Send Limit for 3rd Party Email Accounts

 You will have to check with your mail service provider.
-Usually your web site hosting provider or your web mail provider for free email accounts (like Yahoo Mail) about their daily limit to send emails.
+Usually your website hosting provider.
+Or your webmail provider (like Yahoo Mail) about their daily limit to send emails.

-If you add an @Gmail account to your Outlook.com mailbox, your daily max email limit will be 500 (the limit enforced by Gmail) and not 300 (the Outlook.com daily send limit for email addresses @outlook.com).
+If you add an @Gmail account to your Outlook.com mailbox.
+Your daily max email limit will be 500 (the limit enforced by Gmail).
+Not 300 (the Outlook.com daily send limit for email addresses @outlook.com).

 Outflash add-in helps you reach more people in less time

-I was hitting these issue myself with my Outlook.com email account.
+I was hitting these issues myself with my Outlook.com email account.
 Each evening after working my normal 9-5 job.
 I would spend hours working on a couple of side projects.

 After a week of sending emails to local businesses in my area, trying to promote a business idea I had.
 Fed up of creating and sending the same emails to different people.